 Authentication and Security

-TODO: More detail needed for this section.

 Raw AMQP over WebSocket

-Raw AMQP messages MUST be sent over port 80.
+Raw AMQP messages SHOULD be sent over port 80.
 These MUST also have an AMQP type code of 0x00 as described in [AMQP] section 2.3.1.

-AMQP with SASL over WebSocket
+This should use the WebSocket (“ws”) as the transport protocol and regular AMQP over WebSocket as the sub-protocol (“AMQP0100”).AMQP with SASL over WebSocket

-Raw AMQP messages MUST be sent over port 80.
+Raw AMQP messages SHOULD be sent over port 80.
 These MUST also have an AMQP type code of 0x01 as described in [AMQP] section 2.3.1.

+This should use the WebSocket (“ws”) as the transport protocol and AMQP with SASL over WebSocket as the sub-protocol (“AMQP3100”).

 Raw AMQP over Secure WebSocket

-AMQP over Secure WebSocket MUST be sent over port 443.
+AMQP over Secure WebSocket SHOULD be sent over port 443.
 These MUST also have an AMQP type code of 0x00 as described in [AMQP] section 2.3.1.

-AMQP with SASL over Secure WebSocket
+This should use WebSocket over SSL or WebSocket Secure (“wss”) as the transport protocol and regular AMQP as the sub-protocol (“AMQP0100”).AMQP with SASL over Secure WebSocket

-AMQP over Secure WebSocket MUST be sent over port 443.
+AMQP over Secure WebSocket SHOULD be sent over port 443.
 These MUST also have an AMQP type code of 0x01 as described in [AMQP] section 2.3.1.

+This should use the WebSocket over SSL or WebSocket Secure (“wss”) as the transport protocol and AMQP with SASL over WebSocket as the sub-protocol (“AMQP3100”).No SSL Upgrade

+Since the WebSocket Protocol supports usage either over a basic socket (HTTP / WS) or a secure socket (HTTPS / WSS), SSL upgrade is not supported.

+Ports 80 and 443

+(This section is non-normative)

+The above sections recommend using ports 80 and 443 for AMQP over WebSocket but this is not an explicit requirement.

 Normal Closing of a Connection

-In the ideal case, the AMQP connection SHOULD be closed first, followed by the WebSocket connection.
+In the non-error case, the AMQP connection SHOULD be closed first, followed by the WebSocket connection.

-AMQP-Triggered Closing

-First, AMQP frames for the performatives Detach, End, and Close MUST be sent.

-TODO: More detail need for this section.

-WebSocket Closing

 Once the AMQP closing handshake has completed, the WebSocket closing handshake should be initiated.
-As described in [RFC6455] section 5.5.1, the peer node desiring to close the connection sends a WebSocket Close frame (with Opcode 0x8.
+As described in [RFC6455] section 5.5.1, the peer node desiring to close the connection sends a WebSocket Close frame (with Opcode 0x8).
 Once the other peer node receives this, it MAY finish transmitting any majority finished transmissions, and then MUST send a WebSocket Close frame (with Opcode 0x8) in return.

 Example